Explore other majors & minors

 1. We're a pre-health program.
 We're not a major or a minor; we're faculty and staff, courses and resources, all dedicated to helping you move toward working in the constantly changing field of health.

 2. We encourage you to follow your passion.
 You can choose any major.
 Many of our students happen to major in the sciences, but it's common to see a double major or minor in the arts, humanities, or social sciences.
+Or start exploring the biological, cultural, and psychological determinants of human health with our unique interdisciplinary Health Studies minor.

 3. We're about hands-on experience.
 Our nationally recognized undergraduate research program awards more than $350,000 annually to support individual research projects.
 And we'll help you find internships and job shadowing opportunities with hospitals and physicians.